jawm/mongo-migrate/README.md

 This is just a very basic tool for creating mongo migration scripts.

-Usage if fairly simple, just:
+Usage is fairly simple, just:

 ```
 python migrate.py create Brief Description Here